hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

   i.e., collecting publicly available information of a target employee with enough administration

-  - Oppose to my belief that it's actually rare to start from a known exploit to certain softwares because those either are likely fixed or do not provide enough permission to control the system.
+  - Opposite to my belief that it's actually rare to start from a known exploit to certain softwares because those either are likely fixed or seldom provide enough permission to compromise the system.

 ## ISACA 2018 State of Cybersecurity Survey

+p.28~p.61 in slides.
+Mainly about various survey results.

 + Education and Training: Top three attacks